MykalMachon/Deadsimple-Shopify-Starter/README.md

 # Deadsimple Shopify 💰

-A deadsimple shopify theme with killer DX and web perf
+A dead-simple shopify theme with killer DX and web perf 👨🏻‍💻🏇🏻✨